Anna Karenina: Historical context

 The events in the novel take place against the backdrop of rapid transformations as a result of the liberal reforms initiated by Emperor Alexander II of Russia, principal among these the emancipation reform of 1861, followed by judicial reform, including a jury system; military reforms, the introduction of elected local governments (zemstvos), the fast development of railroads, banks, industry, telegraphy, the rise of new business elites and the decline of the old landed aristocracy, a freer press, the awakening of public opinion, the Pan-Slavism movement, the woman question, volunteering to aid Serbia in its military conflict with the Ottoman Empire in 1876, etc. These contemporary developments are hotly debated by the characters in the novel.

 The suburban railway station of Obiralovka, where one of the characters commits suicide, is now known as the town of Zheleznodorozhny, Moscow Oblast.

 Reception

+In 1877, Dostoevsky published the essay "Anna Karenina as a Fact of Special Importance," later included in A Writer's Diary.
+He wrote that "Anna Karenina, as an artistic production, is perfect.
+It has appeared at an opportune moment, and in our epoch no work in European belles-lettres can compare with it."

+An 1885 reviewer in The Nation wrote that "Tolstoi shows us life as it really is, with its complexities, its necessary tedium, its frivolities.
+He does not deceive us: his finest characters have their weak points; he knows that perfection is not human."

+William Dean Howells wrote, "After 'The Cossacks' I read 'Anna Karenina' with a deepening sense of the author's unrivaled greatness.
+I thought that I saw through his eyes a human affair of that most sorrowful sort as it must appear to the Infinite Compassion; the book is a sort of revelation of human nature in circumstances that have been so perpetually lied about that we have almost lost the faculty of perceiving the truth concerning an illicit love."